camunda/camunda-docs-manual/content/reference/rest/external-task/fetch.md

   </tr>
   <tr>
 	<td>usePriority</td>
-	<td>A boolean value, which indicates whether the task should be fetched regarding on there priority or arbitrary.</td>
+	<td>A boolean value, which indicates whether the task should be fetched based on its priority or arbitrarily.</td>
   </tr>
   <tr>
     <td>topics</td>